artempoletsky/blender_1_click_rig/doc/converting_to_rigify.md

 1. An armature need to have 10 fingers, 3 bones each.
 2. 2 arms, 2 legs.
 3 bones for the each limb is required.
 Also the armature can have twist bones for limbs.
 3. Spine should contain 4 bones, and one neck bone and one head.
+4. Separate toes and face rig is not supported for now.
+5. Character can have breast bones.

+If bones with this structure is named properly, and you have related mapping.
+You can just select related mapping and press `Convert character to rigify by mapping`

+## Convert character to rigify by mapping

+A combination of 4 operators:

+1. Rename armature by mapping.
+Same as unreal.
+2. Generate metarig from armature.
+Same as unreal.
+3. Rigify generate rig.
+Standart rigify button.
+4. Then the script will add rigify `DEF-` prefix to the armature and replace it with generated rigify rig.
+Now you have a rigify character.